Artemus Ward: Career

 Browne's companion at the Plain Dealer, George Hoyt, wrote:

-"his desk was a rickety table which had been whittled and gashed until it looked as if it had been the victim of lightning.
+His desk was a rickety table which had been whittled and gashed until it looked as if it had been the victim of lightning.
 His chair was a fit companion thereto, a wabbling, unsteady affair, sometimes with four and sometimes with three legs.
 But Browne saw neither the table, nor the chair, nor any person who might be near, nothing, in fact, but the funny pictures which were tumbling out of his brain.
 When writing, his gaunt form looked ridiculous enough.
-One leg hung over the arm of his chair like a great hook, while he would write away, sometimes laughing to himself, and then slapping the table in the excess of his mirth."
+One leg hung over the arm of his chair like a great hook, while he would write away, sometimes laughing to himself, and then slapping the table in the excess of his mirth.

 Artemus Ward, [ca. 1859–1867].
 Carte de Visite Collection, Boston Public Library.

-In 1860, he became editor of the first Vanity Fair, a humorous New York weekly that failed in 1863.
+In 1860, he became editor of the first Vanity Fair periodical, a humorous New York weekly that failed in 1863.
 At about the same time, he began to appear as a lecturer who, by his droll and eccentric humor, attracted large audiences.
 Browne was also known as a member of the New York bohemian set which included leader Henry Clapp Jr., Walt Whitman, Fitz Hugh Ludlow, and actress Adah Isaacs Menken.

 Though his books were popular, it was his lecturing, delivered with deadpan expression, that brought him fame.

 In 1863, Browne came to San Francisco to perform as Artemus Ward.
 An early expert at show business publicity, Browne sent his manager ahead by several weeks to buy advertising in the local papers and promote the show among prominent citizens for endorsements.
 On November 13, 1863, Browne stood before a packed crowd at Platt's Music Hall, playing the part of Artemus Ward as an illiterate rube but with "Yankee common sense."
-Writer Bret Harte was in the audience that night and he described it in the Golden Era as capturing American speech: "humor that belongs to the country of boundless prairies, limitless rivers, and stupendous cataracts—that fun which overlies the surface of our national life, which is met in the stage, rail-car, canal and flat-boat, which bursts out over camp-fires and around bar-room stoves."
+Writer Bret Harte was in the audience that night and he described it in The Golden Era as capturing American speech:

+humor that belongs to the country of boundless prairies, limitless rivers, and stupendous cataracts—that fun which overlies the surface of our national life, which is met in the stage, rail-car, canal and flat-boat, which bursts out over camp-fires and around bar-room stoves.

-"Artemus Ward" was a favorite author of U.S. President Abraham Lincoln.
+Artemus Ward was a favorite author of US President Abraham Lincoln.
 Before presenting "The Emancipation Proclamation" to his Cabinet, Lincoln read to them the latest episode, "Outrage in Utiky", also known as "High-Handed Outrage at Utica".

 When Browne performed in Virginia City, Nevada, he met Mark Twain and the two became friends.
 In his correspondence with Twain, Browne called him "My Dearest Love."
 Legend has it that, following a stage performance there, Browne, Twain, and Dan De Quille were trekking on a (drunken) rooftop tour of Virginia City until a town constable threatened to blast all three with a shotgun loaded with rock salt.
 Browne recommended Twain to the editors of the New York Press and urged him to journey to New York.